abubake/WaterLinked-Underwater-GPS-G2/README.md

 You can also see this data graphically in 2D under the position tab of the menu.

 # Section 2 GOPRO Setup

+For the GOPRO for best clarity in murky conditions I experimentally determined an attachable "snorkeling filter" paired with an attached underwater light at full brightness to best enhance the clarity of the video.
+Second to this was the pairing of the light with no filter.
+The light iteself seemed to have the greatest effect on visibilty, enabling more of the lake bottom where testing was done to be seen, with greater clarity.

 ## GOPRO and light Setup